BrookeZK/iovation-clone/README.md

 # IovationClone

-#### _Angular Independent Project 06.14.2019_
+#### _Angular Independent Project 06.14.2019 and 06.21.2019_

 #### By _Brooke Kullberg_

 ## Description
 _This is a remake of `www.iovation.com`.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5, AngularFire2 version 4.0.0, and Firebase version 3.9.0._

 _This clone has a handful of the original site's features.
 There is a navbar that is sticky to the top and changes color upon scroll.
 On the homepage, there the hero image and welcome text.
-This is followed by the first spotlight article on Fraud Detection and Prevention, which contains a routerlink to the /fraud-detection-prevention url and webpage._
+This is followed by the three spotlight articles on Fraud Detection and Prevention, Authentication, and Regulations & Compliance.
+The button 'Stop Fraud Cold' in the first spotlight on fraud contains a routerlink to the /fraud-detection-prevention url and webpage._

-_Finally, there is a footer.
+_All webpages have a 'next-step' section and a footer.
 The list of links under 'Discover', 'Learn', and 'Connect' are grabbed from a firebase database._

 _Enjoy!_